+But how can you achieve successful HCM in the modern world?
 HR experts shared their insights for companies looking to provide the best human capital management for their workforce.
 [Supply and Demand, Marketing, Design: HR's New Role]

 Look beyond recruiting and onboarding

 When it comes to talent management, some companies are so focused on hiring new people that they end up ignoring the ones they already have.
-But smart HR professionals know that employee engagement must extend well beyond the recruiting and onboarding processes.
+But smart HR professionals know that employee engagement must extend beyond the recruiting and onboarding processes.

-Learn the best way to manage each employee
+Learn how to manage each employee

-In addition to viewing employees as individuals regarding their progress at the company, it's important to take a personalized approach to the day-to-day management of employees.
-Melissa Moore, chief people officer at enterprise behavioral analytics company Mattersight, noted the importance of taking your staff's personalities and preferences into account when managing and communicating with them.
+It's important to take a personalized approach to the day-to-day management of employees.
+Melissa Moore, senior vice president and chief people officer at enterprise behavioral analytics company Mattersight, noted the importance of taking your staff's personalities and preferences into account when managing and communicating with them.

 Invest in the right technology